jakobytes/elias-1848/README.md

 ### Sources and preprocessing

 Execute `make combined` to run the preprocessing step.
+The process starts by patching the original process to include the exceptions noted above.

-The corpus consists of four collections, which are linked as submodules in `data/raw`:
+The corpus consists of three collections, which are linked as submodules in `data/raw`:
 * [Suomen Kansan Vanhat Runot (SKVR)](https://github.com/sks190/SKVR) (public)
 * [Julkaisemattomat Runot (JR)](https://github.com/sks190/jr) (public)